Sanctions and Asset-Freezing

 grounds on which the current request is made do not include a significant

-matter that has not previously been considered by the Minister or by Her
+matter that has not previously been considered by the Minister or by His

 Majesty’s Government in the UK.